canada-ca/digital-playbook-guide-numerique/fr/1-concevoir-avec-utilisateurs.md

 - profils d'utilisateurs - afficher les groupes d'utilisateurs en fonction des données démographiques telles que le sexe, l'âge, l'emplacement, le revenu et la taille de la famille

-**Think - Digital Design Playbook (ISED):** A digital service must be designed in response to the needs of your clients.
-The team creating the service will require in-depth knowledge regarding the clients' experience.
-Dedicate a specific period of time (e.g., several weeks or a few months) to conduct client research to challenge assumptions that you may have about clients or the service.
-Throughout this Play, have empathy for the users of the service.
-Be open to new ways of thinking and be willing to collaborate with clients, service providers and colleagues across the Department, the Government of Canada, other levels of government and so forth as you address problems and identify solutions.

 ### Liste de contrôle

 - **\[TODO: Ajouter / modifier les éléments de la liste de contrôle\]**